 How to Choose a Qualified Contractor

-First consider what you need for your home and do your research to find the contractors that best suit your needs—you wouldn’t want a plumber when your issue is your heat pump.
+First, consider what you need for your home and do your research to find the contractors that best suit your needs—you wouldn’t want a plumber when your issue is your heat pump.
 Then check their accreditations.
-Is the company, and their technicians, a member of the Northern American Technician Excellence program, Air Conditioning Contractors of America, Indoor Air Quality Association, Better Business Bureau, etc.?
-(You can check all of Lindstrom’s reference and affiliations.)
+Is the company, and its technicians, a member of the Northern American Technician Excellence program, Air Conditioning Contractors of America, Indoor Air Quality Association, Better Business Bureau, etc.?
+(You can check all of Lindstrom’s references and affiliations.)

 Things to know about hiring a contractor:

-• Security and respect: A technician is entering your home, so you should expect he/she to be respectful of your property as well as time.
+- Security and respect: A technician is entering your home, so you should expect them to be respectful of your property as well as time.

 Other estimate tips:

-• Get references from two or three past costumers from the contractor, then contact those individuals to discuss their experience with the contractor.
+- Get references from two or three past customers from the contractor, then contact those individuals to discuss their experience with the contractor.

-• A good estimator will do a survey of your whole home to base his/her proposal on what they call a heat-load or cooling-load calculation.
+- A good estimator will survey your whole home to base his/her proposal on what they call a heat-load or cooling-load calculation.

-• A written estimate/proposal will outline the equipment being installed, work to be done, and the price (including all labor costs)
+- A written estimate/proposal will outline the equipment being installed, the work to be done, and the price (including all labor costs)

-• Make sure you are given a written contract that details what exactly what the technician will do, what equipment will be installed, what materials will be used and other details.
+- Make sure you are given a written contract that details what exactly the technician will do, what equipment will be installed, what materials will be used, and other details.
 The contract should also state what the technician will expect from you in return, such as payment terms and homeowner responsibilities.
 Make sure you understand all of the terms of the contract before signing—if you don’t understand something ask.

 Take your time doing your research to find the best contractor for your home’s needs.
 Contact Lindstrom Air Conditioning and Plumbing today to discuss how we can help make your home more comfortable.